The Impact of Congestion and Dedicated Lanes on On-Demand Multimodal Transit Systems: Methodology

-\paragraph{Optimization Model} The bilevel optimization model consists of the leader model~\eqref{formulation:leader} and a follower model~\eqref{formulation:follower} for every trip $t \in T$.
+\paragraph{Optimization Model} The bilevel optimization model by \citet{BasciftciVanHentenryck2022-CapturingTravelMode} consists of the leader model~\eqref{formulation:leader} and a follower model~\eqref{formulation:follower} for every trip $t \in T$.
 For brevity, $\delta^+(i)$ denotes the set of arcs going out of $i \in V$, and $\delta^+(i, bus)$ further restricts this set to bus arcs.
 The sets $\delta^-(i)$ and $\delta^-(i,bus)$ are defined similarly for in-arcs.
 The leader model uses the binary variables $z_a$ to decide which bus arcs $a\in A^{bus}$ are opened ($z_a=1$) or closed ($z_a=0$).
-Constraints~\eqref{eq:masterFlowConservation} ensure that the bus frequencies are balanced at every hub, and Constraints~\eqref{eq:masterOneFrequency} ensure that at most one frequency is selected among parallel bus arcs.
-Based on the network design $\boldsymbol{z}$, the follower model~\eqref{formulation:follower} finds a path for trip $t \in T$ that minimizes the lexographic Objective~\eqref{eq:objectivePassenger}.
-The binary variables $y_a^t$ for $a \in A$ define a unit flow from $o(t)$ to $d(t)$ that represents the path for this trip.
-Constraints~\eqref{eq:extsubFlowConservation} enforce flow conservation, Constraints~\eqref{eq:extsubArcCapacity} ensure that arcs can only be used if they are opened by the leader, and Constraint~\eqref{eq:extsubFlowConservation} enforces the transfer limit.
-Followers are offered a path that minimizes the primary objective of cost and inconvenience, and ties are broken by minimizing the secondary objective of trip length.
-The corresponding optimal values are denoted by $g^t$ and $l^t$ respectively.
+Constraints~\eqref{eq:masterFlowConservation} ensure that the bus frequencies are balanced at every hub, and Constraints~\eqref{eq:masterOneFrequency} ensure that at most one frequency is selected among parallel bus arcs (recall that $G$ is a multigraph and may offer multiple frequency options for the same connection).

 The leader anticipates the behavior of follower $t \in T$ through a binary variable $x^t$ that represents the choice function $\mathcal{C}^t(l^t)$ (Equation~\eqref{eq:userChoiceModel}).
 The choice function equals one if $t \in T$ adopts, and zero otherwise.
-In particular, it is assumed that travelers adopt if they are offered a path of length $l^t$ at most the adoption factor $\rho$ times the travel time by car $l^t_{car}$, i.e.,
+In particular, it is assumed that travelers adopt if they are offered a path of length $l^t$ at most equal to the adoption factor $\rho$ times the travel time by car $l^t_{car}$, i.e.,

-Note that travelers make their decision based on the length of the trip $l^t$ rather than on the cost and inconvenience $g^t$ that the leader aims to minimize.
 The leader Objective~\eqref{eq:objectiveOveral} then sums the fixed cost for opening bus arcs, the cost and inconvenience for the existing riders, and the cost and inconvenience including ticket revenue for the potential riders that adopt ($x^t=1$).